 Sgt.
 Reckless: Two Purple Hearts

-A veteran said, “she’s not a horse, she’s a Marine,” on Wednesday at Camp Pendleton during the celebration of a special wartime hero.
+A veteran said, “she’s not a horse, she’s a Marine,” at Camp Pendleton during the celebration of a special wartime hero.

 The military dedicated a bronze statue to Staff Sergeant Reckless in California.

-Robin Sutton donated the piece.
-Sutton says she learned about Reckless in 2006, but there was little information available.
+Robin Hutton donated the piece.
+Hutton says she learned about Reckless in 2006, but there was little information available.
 She has made it her mission to keep the mare’s legacy alive.
 Hutton authored the New York Times Bestseller “Sgt Reckless: America’s War Horse,” published in 2014.

 The book details how Reckless bravely battled next to some of America’s finest men during the Korean War.
-And she is credited with saving lives by carrying wounded Marines off the battlefield to safety.
+The mare is credited with saving lives by carrying wounded Marines off the battlefield to safety.